nomis/bookmarks/README.md

   saving it as `db/seeds/users.rb` and run `rails db:seed:users` to load it (or use the `rails console` to create a new Devise User)
 * There is an example systemd user service in [systemd/rails.service](systemd/rails.service)
+* Production assets must be precompiled with `rails assets:precompile` before use

 ## Copyright